Tours and Educational Programs

 "PTSD and the Civil War"--Join Beth White, president of the Lynchburg Civil War Round Table as she examines the psychological burdens felt by Civil War soldiers long past the end of the war.
 She uses example from the 11th Virginia Infantry, C.S.A'

-"Clashing Dynasties: Charles Francis Adams and James Murray Mason in the Fiery Cauldron of Civil War"--book talk and signing by Gerard Gawalt.
+"Clashing Dynasties: Charles Francis Adams and James Murray Mason in the Fiery Cauldron of Civil War"-- Book talk and signing by Gerard Gawalt.
+“Clashing Dynasties” is the epic story of two grandson of two founders of the American Republic who followed two very different roads in life to arrive at the same critical crossroad of the Civil War.

 Sunday, December 4, 2016, Noon-4p.m.
 SPECIAL DATE and TIME